 Building up a shortlist of countries should be straightforward.
 First, if you have a website, it’s useful to check whether you already have ‘dormant interest’.
 Whichever analytics tool you use, it should be able to tell you where your international visits already come from (in Google Analytics ‘Audience > Geo > Location’ will get you there).

 Second, if you do not have a website, there are likely ‘safe bets’ for your product or service.
-As an example, the UK exported £11bn of goods to EU trade partners in February 2015, and as part of the same trade zone the EU is usually a good place to start looking for potential international opportunities.
+As an example, the UK exported £11bn of goods to EU trade partners in February 2015 (external link), and as part of the same trade zone the EU is usually a good place to start looking for potential international opportunities.
 Within it, Germany, the Netherlands, France, Ireland, and Belgium were bigger importers of UK goods.

 Once you’ve put together a rough shortlist of countries, take a look at competition and the size of your market within any given country – also a relatively straightforward task.
 There are market research services and many expensive reports available in most sectors, but as a ‘broad brush’ first look, there are also many free tools.

 A simple web search will tell you who the bigger players are in your category in any given country.
 Alongside that, tools such as Google Trends will give you information both on whether searches for any company (or search term) are growing or shrinking, as well as the trend in demand over the course of the average year.

 Other tools for sizing up demand, and competitors, include:

 - Socialbro – reverse engineer any Twitter account to understand who its followers are, and where they’re based geographically

 - Ubersuggest – gain a very quick picture of the market for particular search terms in any region

 - Twitter and Facebook provide visibility of the number of followers, likes, retweets, any account has, all giving an indication of the popularity of a particular country (usually) in a particular region